bhumitbhatt/super-fashion-puzzle/trunk/README.txt

 *** 3rd Party Libraries or Source Code ***
-Several 3rd libraries or source has been used to create SFP.
+Several 3rd party libraries or source code was used to create SFP.
 Cocos2D. cocos2d-iphone-0.99.5.tar.gz.
 The game engine.
 Several versions were used.
 0.99.5 was the latest one.
 CCRadioMenu.
 By Ray Wenderlich. http://www.raywenderlich.com/414/how-to-create-buttons-in-cocos2d-simple-radio-and-toggle.
 Facebook. facebook-facebook-iphone-sdk-1059eb6.zip.
 When a score is sent to my web service, in that moment, a random message is written in users wall (usually in English, but in Spanish if user's iPhone is in Spanish).